CodyNicholson/Backend_Development_Notes/Complexity_Theory/algorithmRunningTimes.md

 ###Constant Time Complexity O(1)

-Swapping teo numbers or deciding whether a number is odd or even are both examples of things we can do in constant time
+Swapping two numbers or deciding whether a number is odd or even are both examples of things we can do in constant time

 ```
 function swapNums(num1, num2):